tchambon/Tensorboard-in-Fastai/README.md

 To launch tensorboard, you have to use the following command (from the repository containing the runs dir):

 `tensorboard --logdir=./runs`

+To use it in your own project, you can import the TensorBoardCallback directory (for instance with a git submodule) and then, use this import line:

+`from TensorBoardCallback import *`

 # Prerequisites